Board of Directors

 Marie Naklie McCoy -

 Lordson is currently leading a software technology organization in Southern California.
 He has more than 30 years of experience in the software technology business.
 As a divine appointment without any prior arrangements, Kasthuri Devaraj happened to visit his home during her 2014 fundraising visit.
-Since then Lordson has visited the Opportunity School in Chennai several times a year, and is in awe of the work that Kasthuri and her team are accomplishing for the wellbeing of the special needs children.
+Since then Lordson has visited the Opportunity School in Chennai several times a year, and is in awe of the work that Kasthuri and her team are accomplishing for the wellbeing of the children with special needs.
 Her team provides education, a dormitory, food, and they teach the children life skills.
 The 50-year-old building has consistent flooding issues during rainy season; it is obvious that a serious renovation project is required so that the children can attend without the concerns of safety and flooding.
 Lordson is committed to support and work with the SOSMC board to accomplish the mission.

-As an education professional with a passion for working with children, Priscilla has had a special place in her heart for families with special needs children.
+As an education professional with a passion for working with children, Priscilla has had a special place in her heart for families with children with special needs.
 She trains parents of these children in teaching techniques and skills.
 Priscilla had the opportunity to meet Kasthuri Devaraj in 2006 at an event in Tennessee.
 After hearing about the school and seeing her dedication for the cause, Priscilla began supporting the school financially.
 Living in America, Priscilla has seen how children with special needs receive help and support from the public school system and other government resources.
 Having grown up in Chennai, she understands the disadvantages children with disabilities face, especially those from families in extreme poverty.
-The services provided by the Opportunity School to these special needs children are priceless.
+The services provided by the Opportunity School to these children are priceless.
 Priscilla considers it a privilege and honor to serve on the SOSMC board to raise funds to support this worthy cause.

 Courtney Kelly is a Project Manager and Controls Engineer with over 8 years of experience in heavy civil construction.
 She was first introduced to the Opportunity School in 2014 and has been a supporter of the cause every since.
 Due to her background in civil engineering and math, the impact of the flooding and conditions of the building prompted her to take interest in the efforts to raise money for the renovation.
 Courtney is excited to be a part of this mission and looks forward to witnessing the effect that it has on the children who are served by the Opportunity School.